vrushankdhande/Website-Creating-Using-Streamlit-and-Deploymenting-on-the-web/README.md

-# Website Creating Using Streamlit and Deploymenting on web
+# Website Creating Using Streamlit and Deploymenting on the web

 Streamlit is a Python library that allows you to create interactive web applications for data science and machine learning projects with minimal effort.
 It's particularly well-suited for creating data-driven dashboards and visualizations.
 To build a website using Streamlit, follow these steps: